• Skip to primary navigation

 sauteed mushrooms ingredients

-Millet is optional, you can enjoy your low carb mushrooms with anything you want, be it rice, bread, pasta or potatoes…
+• Millet.
+It's optional, and you can enjoy your low-carb mushrooms with anything you want, be it rice, bread, pasta, or potatoes…

 Please check on this mushroom recipe